• Skip to primary navigation

 Many people mistakenly believe that data collection is about violating privacy and doing illegal things.
 What they don’t realize is that public data is more than enough in most cases.
 And that there is absolutely no need to infringe privacy to generate valuable insights.

-If you are thinking about collecting public data online, there are so many data points to tap into.
+There are so many data points to tap into if you are thinking about collecting public data online.
 Social media posts, blog entries, public-facing pages with details like prices and trends, search results, and so many other data points offer access to rich data waiting to be processed.

 Starting to collect public data online is also easier now that there are more resources to use.
-These next several tips and tricks will help you get started with your own web scraping operation and collecting data from public websites.
+These next several tips and tricks will help you start with your own web scraping operation and collect data from public websites.

 Use proxies to anonymize